TheAmeaArchives/Board/README.md

 # 📜AMEA Archives Curator Application

-This repository contains a Django-based web application named **AMEA Archives Curator Application**.
+This repository contains a Django-based web application named **Amea Archives Curator Application**.
 It is designed to facilitate the submission and validation of curations by curators, with oversight from a curator head.
 The application also includes a leaderboard ranking system to highlight the most active users based on the pertinence and acceptance of their curations. 🚀

 ## ✨ Features
 - Curator authentication and management.